wsw22000/NW_project_one_hospital_costs/README.md

 ![Annual Data](Images/2011_Top_8_Procedures.PNG)

-Created filtered dataframe with only the five procedures chosen:
+*Created filtered dataframe with only the five procedures chosen:

-470 - MAJOR JOINT REPLACEMENT OR REATTACHMENT OF LOWER EXTREMITY W/O MCC, 871 - SEPTICEMIA OR SEVERE SEPSIS W/O MV 96+ HOURS W MCC, 392 - ESOPHAGITIS, GASTROENT & MISC DIGEST DISORDERS W/O MCC,
+470 - MAJOR JOINT REPLACEMENT OR REATTACHMENT OF LOWER EXTREMITY W/O MCC,

+871 - SEPTICEMIA OR SEVERE SEPSIS W/O MV 96+ HOURS W MCC,

+392 - ESOPHAGITIS, GASTROENT & MISC DIGEST DISORDERS W/O MCC,

 690 - KIDNEY & URINARY TRACT INFECTIONS W/O MCC,

 194 - SIMPLE PNEUMONIA & PLEURISY W CC

 ![Five Procedures Data](Images/Chosen_Procedures_DF.PNG)

 ### Step 2.
 How variable are procedure costs across the US?

-Created Histograms by Year to Number of Cases Based on Average Costs of Procedure in 2011
+* Created histograms showing number of cases for each procedure based on average costs of procedure in 2011

-Object was to view distribution
+* Objective was to visualize distribution

 Example of one histogram:

 ![2011 Histogram](Images/2011_Joint_Replacement_Histogram.PNG)

-Created Boxplots to View Outliers for Procedure Costs - 2011-2017 Average Costs Per Procedure
+* Created Boxplots to View Outliers for Procedure Costs - 2011-2017 Average Costs Per Procedure

-Determined outliers should remain in the data set because the data set contained all occurences and because our objective was to determine if procedure costs were correlated to regional median income which required the inclusion of all data points.
+* Determined outliers should remain in the data set because the data set contained all occurences and because our objective was to determine if procedure costs were correlated to regional median income which required the inclusion of all data points.

 Example of one boxplot: